19hours/sg-statutes/Acts/Civil Defence Act.md

 [Act 14 of 2013 wef 01/09/2013]

-(7) No auxiliary member shall be liable to serve or proceed on duty outside Singapore unless he first consents to such service.
+(7) No volunteer ex‑NSman or auxiliary member shall be liable to serve or proceed on duty outside Singapore unless he first consents to such service.

 [32/2010 wef 01/02/2011]

+[Act 53 of 2018 wef 01/02/2019]

 ### Members of Force serving outside Singapore to remain subject to this Act